apache/incubator-heron/website/content/docs/operators/heron-shell.md

 ### Pid of a process

-Each instance in the topology runs as a separate jvm process.
+Each instance in the topology runs as a separate JVM process.
 This allows us to monitor each spout or bolt instance in isolation.
 To run more sophisticated operations on the process as mentioned in this list below, we need to know the process id of the process running as that instance.

 ### Jstack of a process

-This utility runs the `jstack` command on the jvm process that is running an instance.
+This utility runs the `jstack` command on the JVM process that is running an instance.
 The result is passed back through the REST API which can be viewed directly in the browser.